OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 end Behavioral;
 ```

-What happens if we run `make` at this point, without the compoent.xml file?
+What happens if we run `make` at this point, without the component.xml file?
 No surprise, it still fails.

 ```
 connect_bd_net /logic_or_1/Res /tx_upack/reset